A-Dan-A/shops-game/README.md

 <img src="assets/readme-images/lighthouse-mobile.png" width="300">
 <img src="assets/readme-images/lighthouse-404-desktop.png" width="300">
 <img src="assets/readme-images/lighthouse-404-mobile.png" width="300">

+-   Testing flagged 'displays images with incorrect aspect ratio' and that they were larger than was needed, causing the page to lad slower.
+The images were resized to be much smaller and the correct aspect ratio.
+This meant best practices went up to 100%, though the performance still does need a few more fixes in order to run better, mostly due to Bootstrap.
+This would be a future fix, as it doesn't noticeably affect the game.

 -   Testing was done with the Webaim WAVE tool to test accessibility